History of Lithuania (1219–1295): Years of instability

 After Mindaugas' death, the state did not disintegrate and Treniota took over the title of Grand Duke.
 However, his power was fragile; he was challenged by Tautvilas, who had not forgotten his own claims to power.
 Tautvilas was also assassinated by Treniota.
 However, just a year later, in 1264, Treniota was killed by Mindaugas' former servants.
 Mindaugas' son Vaišvilkas and brother-in-law Švarnas from Volhynia took over the control in Lithuania.
 Daumantas was forced to flee to Pskov, was baptized Timofei, ruled successfully from 1266 to 1299 and even became a saint.
 In 1265 Vaišvilkas, as a Christian, reconciled with the Livonian Order and, without support from Lithuania, the rebellions among the Balts that had been fueled by Treniota began to subside.
+In 1267 he returned to a monastic life and transferred the Grand Duchy to Švarnas.

 Little is known about Švarnas and his rule, but historians believe he was unable to take control of all Lithuania, and ruled only over its southern portions.
+He died in 1269 or 1271 in Galicia.

 Reign of Traidenis

 The circumstances surrounding the advance to power in 1269 of the next ruler, Traidenis, are not clear.
 From the outset his relationships with Galicia–Volhynia were tense and eventually resulted in the 1274–1276 war.
 Traidenis was successful in battle, and his control over Black Ruthenia was strengthened.
 Traidenis, known for his strong anti-German attitude, was also successful in fighting with the Livonian Order.
 In 1270 he won the Battle of Karuse, fought on ice near Saaremaa.
 However, in 1272 the Order retaliated, attacking Semigalia and building Dünaburg (Daugavpils) Castle in 1273 on lands nominally controlled by Traidenis.
-Several years later, in 1281, Traidenis conquered Jersika Castle in the present-day Preiļi District, and was able to exchange it for the Dünaburg Castle.
+Several years later, in 1281, Traidenis conquered Jersika Castle in the present-day Preiļi district, and was able to exchange it for the Dünaburg Castle.
 Dünaburg remained a Lithuanian outpost until 1313.
 In 1279 the Order attacked Lithuanian lands, reaching as far as Kernavė, but on their way back they suffered a major defeat in the Battle of Aizkraukle.
 The Order's master, Ernst von Rassburg, died in the battle, and the conquered Semigallians rebelled.
 The Semigallians were now willing to acknowledge Lithuania's superiority and asked Traidenis for assistance.

 Traidenis' reign was the longest and most stable regime during the period of unrest.
 After his death the Orders finalized their conquests: the conquered Baltic tribes did not rebel again and the Orders could now concentrate on Lithuania.
 In 1274 the Great Prussian Rebellion ended, and the Teutonic Knights proceeded to conquer other Baltic tribes: the Nadruvians and Skalvians in 1274–1277, and the Yotvingians in 1283; the Livonian Order completed its conquest of Semigalia, the last Baltic ally of Lithuania, in 1291.